area map calendar

 Education through Art and Vice Versa

 The charitable organization aims to bring and preserve African traditions in music and dance to the African Diaspora.
-The name Djapo comes from the Wolof language, a Niger-Congo language spoken mainly in Senegal, and it means “come together.”
+The name "Djapo" comes from the Wolof language, a Niger-Congo language spoken mainly in Senegal; it means “come together.”
 In this way, Djapo has partnered with its community members and larger organizations to put on programming.
 You may have seen their work at Juneteenth, Station Hope, Dance Cleveland, the Heinz Poll Summer Dance Festival with Inlet Dance Theater, Erie Blues and Jazz Festival, or Playhouse Square.

 Each winter, Executive Artistic Director Talise Campbell travels to West Africa for research and information to incorporate into classes, which are open to all ages and experience levels.
-Described as “incorporating ‘the arts’ into the educational curriculum”, classes don’t just teach West African dances or West African traditions separately.
+Described as “incorporating ‘the arts’ into the educational curriculum,” classes don’t just teach West African dances or West African traditions separately.

 Campbell said, “In all cultures, our first learning occurs through song, art and dance.
 We learn to sing the alphabet, numbers, shapes and colors.
 As children grow older, we veer away from this method of teaching and understanding.
 At Djapo, we continue to incorporate this earlier method of educational delivery by making sure we implement the arts while teaching math, history, science, geography and language.”